hblakely/hblakely/README.md

 #### PERSONAL LIFE ####

   I've nearly been a cyborg for 19 years now, delving into many aspects of computers and technology since childhood.
-I do, however, have a number of interests outside of my techical background.
+I do, however, have a number of interests outside of my technical background.

   Rock climbing, snow boarding, karate, yoga, audio engineering, musical performance, cooking, chess, and a number of other pastimes have been a part of my life too.
 I enjoy life, and what it has to offer,